We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

 The Yalangbara paintings, prints and sculptures belong to one of the great bodies of Australian art devoted to a particular place.
 These images with their interplay between the figurative and the abstract, are concrete manifestations of the ancestral past and provide us with an enticing glimpse into the Yolngu universe.

 Along with songs, dances, ceremonial objects and other aspects of ceremonial law, these images are part of the madayin, the Rirratjingu sacred inheritance and property originally gifted by the Djang'kawu.

-On one level the paintings are like maps tracing the Djang'kawu journey (goyurr) at the fifty or so named sites across Yalangbara.
+On one level the paintings are like maps tracing the Djang'kawu journey (goyurr) at the 50or so named sites across Yalangbara.
 Some of these works may refer to one place while the more comprehensive narratives can encompass highlights of the entire journey across the Port Bradshaw area.